pymupdf/PyMuPDF/docs/functions.rst

 -----

-   .. method:: Page.get_bboxlog()
+   .. method:: Page.get_bboxlog(layers=False)

       * New in v1.19.0
+      * Changed in v1.21.2: optionally also return the OCG name applicable to the boundary box.

       :returns: a list of rectangles that envelop text, image or drawing objects.
 Each item is a tuple `(type, (x0, y0, x1, y1))` where the second tuple consists of rectangle coordinates, and *type* is one of the following values.
+If `layers=True`, there is a third item containing the OCG name or `None`: `(type, (x0, y0, x1, y1), None)`.

          * `"fill-text"` -- normal text (painted without character borders)
          * `"stroke-text"` -- text showing character borders only